ISSA FAQs for Coronavirus

 You will find answers to frequently asked questions on our ISSA FAQs for Coronavirus pages.
 If you don't find your question addressed on either of these pages, please contact us at email@example.com.

 International Student and Scholar Affairs (ISSA) will use this page to share updates with students and scholars in F-1, F-2, J-1 and J-2 status whose I-20 or DS-2019 were issued by Notre Dame.
+When appropriate, we will also publish notifications from General Counsel for Notre Dame-sponsored H-1B visa holders.
 Though drafts of future executive orders and policy updates may circulate, we will not address their content here until a finalized document is available.
 Please note that ISSA is not authorized to provide counsel beyond the information on this page, and the information and resources on this page should not be understood as legal advice.
 If you have questions, please consider speaking with an experienced immigration attorney.

 On May 29, 2020, the Trump administration issued a new Presidential Proclamation, that suspends entry of certain students and researchers from China.
 This proclamation goes into effect at 12:00pm on June 1, 2020.

 Though the proclamation will impact some individuals entering in non-immigrant F-1 and J-1 status, it will only apply to those graduate students and researchers who are entering to study or conduct research in a field involving information that would contribute to the PRC’s military‑civil fusion strategy; those fields of study have not yet been identified by the U.S. government.
 This proclamation does not apply to undergraduate students in F or J status.

 According to the Proclamation, groups for whom this proclamation does not apply include:

 - any lawful permanent resident of the United States;

 - any alien who is the spouse of a United States citizen or lawful permanent resident;